cjacker/opensource-toolchain-stm8/README.md

 # SDK
 ## Baremetal
-"Baremetal programming" is not that difficult for MCU, that's to say, you can always do something without using any libraries/SDKs.
+"Baremetal programming" is not that difficult for MCU, you can always do something without using any libraries/SDKs.

 Here is an example for blink a LED wired up as PD0->Resister->LED->GND.